Greeks in Hawaii: Later establishment

 In the 1870s Greeks began to emigrate because of famine and over-population in Greece for labor on Hawaii’s sugarcane plantations.
 A few entrepreneurial Greeks who came to Hawaii in the 1880s formed a tight community and gave jobs to fellow countrymen at their businesses.
 The ABCFM missionaries had since become a group of wealthy elite and the disdain for the Greeks had increased.
-William Alexander described Greeks as “commercial, ingenious and eloquent, but deceitful, dirty and immoral.”
+William Alexander described Greeks as "commercial, ingenious and eloquent, but deceitful, dirty and immoral".
 Among the immigrants was Peter Camarinos, who joined as co-partner of Campbell, Marshall, and Company.
 Camarinos was sued by A. J. Campbell for $6,750.
 Paul Neumann defended Camarinos and had the suit dismissed.
 This was followed up by two countersuits.
 After the suit the new Greeks of the community avoided the missionaries and instead acquainted themselves with the monarchs.
 The Greeks came to compete against the missionaries in the export and pineapple industries.
 Further disapproval by the conservative missionaries was caused by the Greeks' tendency to attend and hold parties which included King David Kalākaua.
 An additional source of disapproval was the hospitality industry, which provided drinking, music, and partying.

 Overthrow of the Kingdom

 As the missionaries turned to aggression the political situation became increasingly unfavorable to the Greeks.

-On June 30, 1887 the a missionary group called the Hawaiian League forced the bayonet constitution on King Kalākaua.
+On June 30, 1887 the missionary group called the Hawaiian League forced the bayonet constitution on King Kalākaua.
 In 1891 King Kalākaua died and his sister, Queen Liliʻuokalani, ascended the throne.
 On January 17, 1893 Queen Liliʻuokalani was overthrown by businessmen and the missionary elite.

 George Lycurgus was arrested and fined for disturbing the peace and distributing alcohol without a liquor license.
 He believed the ulterior motive for his arrest was for his support of the monarchy.
 His brother, John, had difficulties obtaining licenses for various industries.
 Under the new government hula was banned and public concerts of Hawaiian music were outlawed.
 But private performances of Hawaiian music were legal and George Lycurgus hired the National Band to play at his hotel, Sans Souci, to the annoyance of pro-government supporters.

 The Greeks took part in opposing the Provisional Government and Republic.
 A number joined the counter-revolutionaries plotting to restore the monarchy.
 Hawaii’s Schuetzen Club was taken over by German, Austrian, Greek, and British royalists and transformed into a front organization to train counter-revolutionaries.

 The uprising was put down swiftly and royalists were captured and arrested, including some Greeks, of which two were exiled.